thelastmedici/JS_LEARNING/four-card-feature-section/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out my solution to this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge

-Your challenge is to build out this feature section and get it looking as close to the design as possible.
+This challenge is to build this four card feature section and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should:
+i would be using pure HTML AND CSS to complete the challenge and follow best practices.

+The user will be able to:

 - View the optimal layout for the site depending on their device's screen size

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+this task is to build out the project to the designs inside the `/design` folder.
+Both the mobile and a desktop version of the design.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+I will be using my intuition for best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).
+If you would like the design files  to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` file containing the information such as color palette and fonts.

 ## Building your project